 • Navigate to Admin > Configuration > Object > User Exception Message > Actions.
 Select the Reprocess Request action and click Save.

-• Update the User Exception Message object page layout to include a related object section for the User Exception Items.
+• Update the User Exception Message object layout to include a related object section for the User Exception Items.
 Select the radio button to Prevent record creation.

 Additional Safety Vault Configuration